 Therefore, you must travel in Central Asia with proper travel insurance.
 More on that below.

-For traveling around Central Asia, you should get travel insurance with the following features and benefits:
+For traveling around Central Asia, you should get travel insurance with at least the following features and benefits:

 And, for that, I recommend IATI Insurance.
 It has budget plans too and readers of this blog get a 5% discount